Antondomashnev/nabokov/README.md

 * After a while developer adds new strings that have to be translated
 * Goto step 1

-Also once it comes to the conflicts - remote repo has updates translation which are not in the project yet, and project has new strings which are not translated yet, the whole thing becomes a pain at least that was what I feel.
+Also once it comes to the conflicts - remote repo has updated translation which is not on the project yet, and project has new strings which are not translated yet, the whole thing becomes a pain at least that was what I feel.

 ## Why nabokov could be useful

 With Nabokov the flow above could be replaced with two commands:
-* `bundle exec nabokov sync localizations` - uploads strings files on to remote localizatios repo
+* `bundle exec nabokov sync localizations` - uploads strings files on to remote localizations repo
-* `bundle exec nabokov sync project` - apply remote localizations in to project
+* `bundle exec nabokov sync project` - apply remote localizations into project

 When it comes to the merge conflicts - nabokov allows user to user the preferable merge tool which is smoothify the process.